It’s important to consider healthy road trip food ideas whenever you set off in your car to a new destination.

 You may not think it’s important to come up with road trip food ideas.
 After all, you can just hop into a service station, or do some shopping later on.

-Well, this attitude will ensure that you’re constantly stopping for food and make poor choices when you do.
+Well, this attitude will ensure that you’re constantly stopping for food and making poor choices when you do.
 If you’re doing a long road trip, such as an Adelaide to Darwin drive, it’s important to have your food sorted before you leave.

 This gives you the advantage of knowing you have food and water, especially important in case of an emergency, and it prevents you from making unnecessary stops.